AdaCore/training_material/pandoc/beamer_filter.rst

 animate Example
 -----------------

-**The following construct generates the "animation" affect you will** **see by pressing "Page Down" multiple times**
+**The following construct generates the "animation" effect you will** **see by pressing "Page Down" multiple times**

 ::